BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/ExportLAMMPSFile.md

 ## Description ##

-This **Filter** creates a data file with atomic positions and tags.
-This data file can be used as part of the input for LAMMPS.
+This **Filter** is used to create an atomistic representation of microstructure from image data.
+The data file produced by this **filter** can be used for initializing the atomic coordinates in LAMMPS package.

 ## Parameters ##